 for preventing damage to the road or to any building on or near the road.

-The effect of this proposed Order would be to implement double yellow lines on the following lengths of roads in Maidstone:-
+The effect of this made Order will be to implement double yellow lines on the following lengths of roads in Maidstone:-

 Tarragon Road - On both sides at its junction with Queen’s Road for a distance of 10 metres in a westerly direction.